 Both buyer’s agents and listing agents are local real estate experts, with knowledge of real estate law and contract negotiation.
 Though agents are not attorneys, these skills are critical.

 Buyer’s agents do a lot more than represent and negotiate.
+Other duties include:

 - Searching the MLS